raikon55/Estruturas_de_dados_C/README.md

 **[Bolha](src/ordenação.h)**

 Ordenação utilizando o algoritmo bolha é simples, são feita permutações consecutivas até todos os elementos estarem ordenados.
-[Donald Knuth](https://www-cs-faculty.stanford.edu/~knuth/), autor da série sobre de livros _[The Art of Computer Programming](https://en.wikipedia.org/wiki/The_Art_of_Computer_Programming)_, sobre o bolha:
+[Donald Knuth](https://www-cs-faculty.stanford.edu/~knuth/), autor da série de livros _[The Art of Computer Programming](https://en.wikipedia.org/wiki/The_Art_of_Computer_Programming)_, explicando o bolha:

 "[...] the bubble sort seems to have nothing to recommend it, except a catchy name and the fact that it leads to some interesting theoretical problems [...]"